cloudfoundry/docs-bosh/content/director-blobstore-signed-urls.md

 supported stemcells.
 The bosh-agent on past stemcells still requires blobstore credentials.

-As an operator, you can achieve having credentials not be on disk by:
+As an operator, you can remove credentials from deployment VMs by making the following changes:

-* If all deployments are using supported stemcells, you may override the `blobstores` to an empty array in the director manifest.
+* If all deployments are using supported stemcells, override the `blobstores` to an empty array in the director manifest.

   ```